sfruzsi/testingMinesweep/README.md

 > As a player I want to make my second move So that I can continue the game

 - Given the board has mines When I click first on a non-mine then a mine Then both should appear on the board

+## User Story 4

+> As a player I want to flag the bombs so that I can plan my moves

+- Given a board with mines When I flag a cell Then the \* will appear on the board